sreyas-kv/recipe-book/README.md

 To use this app the user needs to signup with email.
 On successful signup the user will be navigated to a sample list of recipes.
 The user can create new recipes and add it to the list.

+Ricetta is buil with ReactJS, Node and Mongo
 Have fun!

 Some screenshots: